Header image

 “You could almost see it spreading,” Dr. Abdu recalls.
 “When she had her biopsy, the pathologist said he could almost see the cells divide under the microscope.”

 At the time, there wasn’t care for Joanie’s type of aggressive cancer in Youngstown, Ohio.
-So, Dr. Abdu was making trips with her back and forth to Cleveland for treatment – nearly an hour and half away from their home.
+So, Dr. Abdu was making trips with her back and forth to Cleveland for treatment – nearly an hour and a half away from their home.
 Joanie was set to receive a bone marrow transplant.
 However, after developing a malignant rash that appeared almost overnight and covered her chest and back, her oncologists sent her home to be comfortable.

 As Joanie fought her battle with breast cancer, Dr. Abdu heard about a comprehensive cancer center in Long Beach, Calif.
 He flew out to see the center and was so impressed with what he saw.
 The center was handling every aspect of care for its patients – all close to home.